Hello, and happy Monday!

 Even if you’re not that ‘into’ stone circles, the views alone are worth the walk to the top.
 I don’t feel like these pictures do justice to how beautiful it really was up there.
 Seriously, how can one landscape contain so many textures and shades of green?!

 Tomnaverie is a ‘recumbent’ stone circle.
-This type of stone circle is found only in northeast Scotland and is characterized by a large stone laying on its side and flanked on either side by stones that are upright.
+This type of stone circle is found only in northeast Scotland and is characterized by a large stone laying on its side and flanked on either side by upright stones.

-Built on the site of an earlier ring cairn (that is, stones arranged in a circular design with empty space in the center), Tomnaverie has had a long and complex history of use, spanning from about 2500 B.C. until as recently as the late 1600’s.
+Built on the site of an earlier ring cairn (that is, stones arranged in a circular design with space in the center), Tomnaverie has had a long and complex history of use, spanning from about 2500 B.C. until as recently as the late 1600s.

 According to Historic Environment Scotland, “A pit with a charcoal-rich fill, under the original position of the recumbent stone, was dated to between 2570 and 2460 B.C.”
 They go on to say that, “Remains of what is thought to have been a cremation pyre on the summit were dated to between 1050 and 900 B.C. and to some time between the 15th and the first half of the 17th century A.D.
 In this latter period also, a pit was dug in the centre of the monument to receive one or more cremation burials.”
 Don’t you think that’s fascinating?

 Even with the information archaeologists and historians have been able to glean about Tomnaverie and other stone circles, the questions surrounding them forever seem to outweigh the answers.
-I wish I could know who was allowed to be buried there.
-Or what sort of rituals the ancient peoples practiced.
-Who or what did they worship and how?
+Who are the people buried there?
+What sorts of rituals did ancient peoples practice?
+Who or what did they worship, and how?
 How did primitive tribes have the intellectual and physical capability to construct and use the circle for astrological purposes or to mark their days and years?
-Perhaps we’ll never really know but it certainly does stir the imagination.
+Perhaps we’ll never really know, but it certainly does stir the imagination.